Centenary of the outbreak of World War I: Hartmannswillerkopf

+Canadian events

+The centenary of the First World War was commemorated in Canada on 3 August 2014, the date of the German declaration of war on France.
+A wreath-laying ceremony was held at the National War Memorial, before continuing at the Canadian War Museum.
+During the ceremony, Prime Minister Stephen Harper announced the permanent extension of the Ceremonial Guard's sentry hours, from Vimy Ridge Day to Remembrance Day.

+Other tributes were also held in Halifax, where lights were shut off at major landmarks, and an ecumenical service at the Basilica of St. John the Baptist in St. John's.
+The event was also commemorated in Toronto in an event organised by the tourism office for Flanders, where a group of men in newsboy costumes distributed fictitious historical newspaper describing the major events of the war.
+The centenary of the war was also the theme of the 93rd annual Warrior's Day Parade, held on 10 August at Toronto's Canadian National Exhibition.

 Allied memorial at Liège

-On the morning of 4 August 2014, leaders and representatives of 83 countries gathered at the Allied Memorial at Cointe on the outskirts of Liège to commemorate the invasion of Belgium by Germany and the Battle of Liège.
+On the morning of 4 August 2014, leaders and representatives of 83 countries gathered at the Interallied Memorial of Cointe on the outskirts of Liège to commemorate the invasion of Belgium by Germany and the Battle of Liège.
 Representing Belgium were Philippe, King of the Belgians and Queen Mathilde, together with the Presidents of France and Germany, François Hollande and Joachim Gauck.
 Representatives were present from the United Kingdom, the United States, Spain, Italy, Ireland, Serbia, Romania and the European Commission.
 Speeches were given by King Philippe, Hollande, Gauck, and Prince William, Duke of Cambridge.
 The commemoration culminated in the laying of a wreath of white roses at the memorial by King Philippe.

 Saint Symphorien cemetery

 On the evening of 4 August 2014, a commemorative event was held at St Symphorien cemetery in Belgium.
 Originally built by the Germans during the war, and containing both German and British graves, this cemetery is now maintained by the Commonwealth War Graves Commission.
 The commemorative event here marked the losses at the Battle of Mons.
 Those attending the event and ceremony included King Philippe and Queen Mathilde representing Belgium.
 Representing the United Kingdom were Prince William, Catherine, Duchess of Cambridge and Prince Harry.
 Politicians present included German President Joachim Gauck, Belgian Prime Minister Elio Di Rupo, and British Prime Minister David Cameron.
 Also present was Justin Welby, the Archbishop of Canterbury.
 The event was broadcast on television by the British Broadcasting Corporation, with narration by historian Dan Snow, accompanied with readings, music and poetry about the history of the war.
 Wreath-laying and a silence was followed by the playing of The Last Post.